-Most of the challenges will send you a medal when you complete the challenge.
-I really love to collect these medals and display them to remind myself about the challenges.
+Most challenges will send you a medal when you complete the challenge.
+I love to collect these medals and display them to remind myself about the challenges.

 8 – There Is A Challenge Entrance Fee

-- Access to the app – The virtual challenges will each have its own app.
-When you pay, you will get full access to the challenge and their app.
+- Access to the app – The virtual challenges will each have its app.
+You will get full access to the challenge and app when you pay.

 - Medal – Most of the challenges have some medal or certificate.
 I find the medals are a great way to keep me motivated.

-- Community – Many of the challenges also have a really great community.
-For example, the Conqueror Challenge has a really great Facebook group.
+- Community – Many of the challenges also have a great community.
+For example, the Conqueror Challenge has a great Facebook group.

-- See Other Participants -In most of the apps, you can also see other participants if you choose to or set up a team or community only to see a specific group of friends.
+- See Other Participants -In most apps, you can also see other participants if you set up a team or community only to see a specific group of friends.

 You can also set up a group, team, or community.
-Whatever challenge you do understand that these words can mean something a bit different for each challenge organizer.
+Whatever challenge you do, understand that these words can mean something different for each challenge organizer.

 For example, on the Conquer Challenge, a team means that you and your teammates will complete your challenge together; a team will add their mileage together to complete the challenge.
-A community means that you will see where other community members are on the challenge, but each of you will log in your own miles to complete the challenge individually.
+A community means you will see where other community members are on the challenge, but you will log in your miles to complete the challenge individually.

-If you do not want anyone else to see or know what you are doing, you can set your status to private.
-Private means that no one else will be able to see you and your challenge.
+You can set your status to private if you do not want anyone else to see or know what you are doing.
+Private means that no one else can see you and your challenge.

 10 – Some People Do It To Raise Funds or Team Building

-I have not personally participated in this kind of challenge, but I do think it is a great idea for someone who might run a charity or be looking at corporate wellness; this can be a great way to motivate people with their fitness goals.
+I have not personally participated in this kind of challenge, but it is an excellent idea for someone who might run a charity or be looking at corporate wellness; this can be a great way to motivate people with their fitness goals.

-A virtual challenge is just a great way to motivate you are to move more or to exercise.
-I know some people wonder if a virtual challenge is worth it, and I can tell you that it is.
+A virtual challenge is a great way to motivate you to move more or exercise.
+Some people wonder if a virtual challenge is worth it, and I can tell you it is.

 I have participated in both the Conquer Challenges and the Pacer Challenge.
 I have to say my top pick is the Conquer Challenge.
 The Conquer Challenge continues to improve its app, service, merchandise, and medals.